 Using the above assumptions:

-If the Farmer harvests less then 35.0 bushels per acre he/she will have a loss.
+If the harvest is less then 35.0 bushels per acre there will be a loss.

 Revenue Protection (RP)